Gem-Precious/LITA_CUSTOMER_DATA_PROJECT/README.md

 - Excel - Data cleaning and analysis with Pivot tables
 - SQL - Data analysis
 - PowerBI - Creating of reports

+### Data Preparations

+In the initial data preparation phase, the following tasks were performed:

+1. Data loading and Inspection
+2. Handling missing values
+3. Data cleaning and formating

+ ### Questions